 Our History

-WiLL, Women Living Leadership, was born at United Way of Jackson County through the vision of a dedicated and passionate volunteer, Debbie Williams.
+WILL, Women Living Leadership, was born at United Way of Jackson County through the vision of a dedicated and passionate volunteer, Debbie Williams.
 In 2005, as the board president of United Way of Jackson County and a representative of Avista Utilities, Debbie attended the United Way of America’s Community Leaders Conference in Dallas, Texas.

 There, she discovered the emerging Women’s Leadership Council initiative, designed to harness the unique strengths of women in philanthropy, advocacy, and volunteerism.

 Inspired by this vision, Debbie returned to Jackson County with a clear goal: to establish a Women’s Leadership Council in our community.
-Her leadership and commitment led to the creation of WiLL, a program that empowers women to step forward and make meaningful contributions through their hearts, heads, and hands.
+Her leadership and commitment led to the creation of WILL, a program that empowers women to step forward and make meaningful contributions through their hearts, heads, and hands.

-WiLL focuses on addressing critical transition points where systems fail and life keeps moving, enabling impactful investments and transformative change in our community.
+WILL focuses on addressing critical transition points where systems fail and life keeps moving, enabling impactful investments and transformative change in our community.

 Our 2024 Impact